uabrc/uabrc.github.io/docs/account_management/cheaha_account.md

 # Cheaha Account Management

-These instructions are intended to guide researchers on creating new accounts and managing existing accounts.
+These instructions are intended to guide researchers on creating and managing their [Cheaha](../cheaha/getting_started.md) account.

 ## Creating a New Account

 Creating a new account is a simple, automated, self-service process.
 To start, navigate to <https://rc.uab.edu>, our [Open OnDemand](../cheaha/open_ondemand/ood_main.md) web portal, and authenticate.
-The authentication process differs depending on your affiliation.
-Accounts are available to researchers with the following situations.
+The authentication process differs depending on your affiliation, but all Cheaha accounts are authenticated using Single Sign-on (SSO).
+Accounts are available to researchers with the following affiliations.

-- If you are affiliated with UAB and have a BlazerID, please authenticate using Single Sign-On (SSO).
-- If you are affiliated with UAB Medicine, you will need to use your BlazerID to authenticate via Single Sign-On (SSO) instead of your UABMC authentication process.
-- If you are an external collaborator and have a XIAS account with access to Cheaha, please authenticate using your XIAS email address as the ID, not automatically generated `xias-XXXXXX-1` ID.
+- **UAB Campus**: authenticate with your BlazerID credentials.
+- **UAB Medicine (UABMC)**: authenticate with your BlazerID credentials.
+UABMC credentials are not supported.
-- If you are an external collaborator and do not have a XIAS account, you will need a UAB-affiliated sponsor and will need to follow our [XIAS Guest Account Instructions](xias/guest_instructions.md).
-Your sponsor will need to follow our [XIAS Site Management](xias/pi_site_management.md) and [XIAS Guest Management](xias/pi_guest_management.md) documentation pages.
+- **External Collaborator**: authenticate with your XIAS email address and the password created during XIAS account creation.
+If you do not yet have a XIAS account, you will need to follow the instructions at our [XIAS page](xias/index.md).
+Communicate with your sponsore to ensure that `https://rc.uab.edu` is included in the list of approved URIs.

 Once you have authenticated, you should see a page that looks like the following.